 e) Have the participant keep reading down the chart as far as they can, guessing if necessary, until they get three or more letters on one line wrong.
+You may stop once the participant reaches 20/20 vision.

 Script: "Now keep reading down the chart.
 If you are not sure about a letter, please guess."